Psychologist

 Acrophobia

-Acrophobia can cause panic attacks and keep people apart from loved ones and business associates.
+Acrophobia is an extreme or irrational fear of heights.
+Acrophobia can cause panic attacks and keep the person from loved ones and business associates.
 Although everyone experiences acrophobia in their own way and may have different symptoms, typical symptoms include shortness of breath, rapid breathing, irregular heartbeat, sweating, nausea, and overall feelings of dread.

 A phobia is an anxiety disorder in which someone has an intense and irrational fear of certain objects or situations.
 As an introduction to fear, anxiety, and phobias, see the linked sections of this website.